BlameOmar/DefaultCodable/README.md

 ```

 If you encode the result back, the resulting JSON will be the same as the one we started with.
 The `@Default` property
-wrapper will not encode the value if it is equal to the default value.
+wrapper will not encode the value if an explicit value is not set.

 The `@Default` property wrapper takes a `DefaultValueProvider` as a parameter.
 This type provides the default value when
 a value is not present or is `nil`.